 I opened my email after dinner yesterday and saw the following message: “[Blank] you!”
 I couldn’t contain my laughter afterwards.
 Seeing that message would have hurt me 15 years ago, but I’ve since learned how to stop caring what people think.
 Apparently, this is a highly desirable and uncommon skill, so I’ll show you … [Read more...]

-How to Stop Being Lazy: 7 Steps to Become a Productive Human
+How to Stop Being Lazy: 7 Steps to Be a Productive Human

 It’s tough to admit but… I used to be lazy.
 Life didn’t go the way I thought it would when I was younger, and this resulted in me getting stuck in a depressed and unproductive state.
 My peers saw me sleeping at lectures, gaming till early morning, and struggling to pull my weight in group projects.
 All I cared about … [Read more...]